-Federal regulations State regulations/COPs Additions/changes needed Comment nodification of the conditions [(c)(4)(x (A) - (D) pertaining to only provider e service plan that documents owned or controlled residential ~specific and individualized assesse ~positive interventions and supports ~less intrusive methods of meeting to ~condition that lead to the specific a ~regular collection/ review of data to ~times for review of data to determine modification ~informed consent of the recipient ~assurance of no harm to recipient reci a used prior to any modification the need tried, but did not work assessed need to measure the ongoing effectiveness ne continuation/termination of Develop regulations, or add settings requirements to Provider COP.
+Federal regulations State regulations/COPs Additions/changes needed Comment 42 CFR 441.301 (c)(4)(vi)(F) Any modification of the conditions [(c)(4)(vi)(A) - (D) pertaining to only provider owned or controlled residential settings] must be supported by a specific assessed need and justified in the service plan that documents ~specific and individualized assessed ~positive interventions and supports ~less intrusive methods of meeting th ~condition that lead to the specific as ~regular collection/ review of data to ~times for review of data to determine modification ~informed consent of the recipient ~assurance of no harm to recipient resource. used prior to any modification ne need tried, but did not work sessed need measure the ongoing effectiveness ne continuation/termination of New regulation 7 AAC 130.xxx Recipient services.
+Include provision that, in addition to meeting the settings requirements in (x), providers that own or control residential settings must.
 Revise CC COP IV.B.
 POC; add: 4.
-Residential Setting ~POC must identify place of residence chosen by recipient and that recipient has legally enforceable agreement ~Setting meets requirements ~POC includes justification for any modification Revise POC form, Section V Residential Service, to include residence choice by recipient, and requirements for modification 42 CFR 441.301 (c)(5) A location th hat has the qualities of an institutional setting is presumed to lack the qualities of HCB settings ~location in a building that is a publicly or privately operated facility that provides inpatient institutional treatment ~location in a building on the grounds of, or immediately 7 AAC 130.250 Adult Day (b)(2) [Services considered to be adult day if] provided in a non-institutional community setting Revise 7 AAC 130.220 Provider Cert to specify services may not be provided in these locations unless approved by SDS.
+Residential Setting_POC must ~list all residential settings that were considered ~ identify the residence chosen by recipient, and that it meets the settings requirements ~specify that the recipient and provider have signed a written, legally enforceable agreement that meets the requirements of 7 AAC 130.xxx (x). ~indicate any modifications made in accordance with7 AAC 130.xxx (x) Revise POC form, Section V Residential Service, to include residence choice by recipient, and requirements for modification

+Federal regulations State regulations/COPs Additions/changes needed Comment made in accordance with 7 AAC 130.xxx (x) 42 CFR 441.301 (c)(5) A location that has the qualities of an institutional setting is presumed to lack the qualities of HCB settings ~location in a building that is a publicly or privately operated facility that provides inpatient institutional treatment ~location in a building on the grounds of, or immediately adjacent to a public institution ~location that isolates recipients from the broader community of individuals who do not receive HCB services 7 AAC 130.250 Adult Day (b)(2) [Services considered to be adult day if] provided in a non-institutional community setting New regulation 7 AAC 130.xxx Recipient services. (x) Unless otherwise approved by the department, a provider may not render home and community-based waiver services in a setting in a building that is a publicly or privately operated facility that provides inpatient institutional treatment in a building on the grounds of, or immediately adjacent to a public institution; in a location that isolates recipients from the broader community.